Abiva's Day

 The knot in Abiva's stomach twisted even tighter.

-“I have something I want to talk to you about,” Henry said offering the computer tablet that Abiva had earlier.
+“I have something I want to talk to you about,” Henry said, offering the computer tablet Abiva had earlier.
 “You got time?”

 “Of course, Master.
 Abiva—”